 • Melissa Graboyes.
 A Century of Failures: History, Ethics, and Malaria Elimination in Africa, 1900-2020.
 Writing in progress.

 II.
-Sharing Results with Research Participants: Establishing Ethical Practices with Development Economics
+Sharing Results with Research Participants: Establishing Best Practices with Development Economics

 • Full NSF grant proposal HERE (Feb 2023)